 - Removable floor

 Of course, hot tents will need an exhaust pipe for this stove because of all the smoke it produces.
-Your hot tent will need a port in the roof or wall where you can attach an exhaust pipe to the wood stove.
+You will need a port in the roof or wall to attach an exhaust pipe to the wood stove.
 Without this pipe, your tent would fill up with smoke from the stove in minutes and be completely unusable.

 Also, these tents are usually made from a different kind of material than a typical tent.
 This material is canvas and is designed to withstand tough winter conditions while keeping in heat.
-Cheaper hot tents will be made of other material that can keep in heat but will be more prone to tearing in harsher conditions.
+Cheaper hot tents will be made of other material that can stll keep in heat.
+However, they will be more prone to tearing in harsher conditions.

 Another peculiar feature of a hot tent is its removable floor.
-This not only allows for a cleaner sleeping space but, during the winter months, you can detach this floor so it doesn’t freeze to the ground.
+During the winter months you can detach this floor so it doesn’t freeze to the ground.

 The Benefits Of Hot Tents

-Many campers who are looking for the most comfortable experience in winter camping jump for hot tents and for good reason.
+Many campers who are looking for the most comfortable experience in winter camping opt for this.

 To start, it is great for family excursions to the outdoors.
-Camping in the winter is very difficult with children because they are much more susceptible to the cold and are much less likely to enjoy it in a regular tent.
+Camping in the winter is very difficult with children because they are much more susceptible to the cold.

-With hot tents, there is always a warm home base to come back to even if you are planning a hike on a cold winter day, that is a nice reward.
+With hot tents, there is always a warm home base to come back to.
+If you are planning a hike on a cold winter day, that is a nice reward.

 Plus, there is a certain aesthetic to wood stoves that can’t be had in regular space heaters.
-The smell of wood burning really gives you that sense of being out in the wilderness and is great to fall asleep to.
+The smell of wood burning really gives you that sense of being out in the wilderness.
+It is also great to fall asleep to.

 Another benefit to hot tents is that they are generally much more spacious than most standard camping tents.
 These tents need the extra space to fit the wood stove and multiple people, so there is usually a fair amount of space to bring extra food or books without having to cram them in.